Bourbon (group): 2007-2016: offshore oil and gas marine services

-Bourbon sold the port towage business in 2007 and positioned itself in the Inspection, Maintenance and Repair (IMR) market for offshore oil fields.
+Bourbon sold its port towage business in 2007 and positioned itself in the Inspection, Maintenance and Repair (IMR) market for offshore oil fields.
 In 2008, Bourbon acquired DNT Offshore, an Italian company specializing in underwater robot operations.
 The group then separated from its "ancillary" activities (sweets, bulk transport, etc.) to refocus on offshore maritime services.
 At the end of 2014, the oil sector was marked by the sudden drop in the price of a barrel of oil, the start of a deep crisis for the entire offshore market.

-2017-2020: fall and transformation
+2017-2020

-Then, in December 2017, it was transferred from Paris to Marseilles (with ratification on May 30, 2018).
+In December 2017, Bourbon was transferred from Paris to Marseilles (with ratification on May 30, 2018).